Advanced Lesson 1

 How would you write a regular expression for this?

 You can use square brackets to represent a valid set of characters.
-So in this case the regular expression is [Bb].p
+So in this case the regular expression is [Bb].p, where the first character can be a character listed between the square brackets (in this case, B or b).

 >>> pattern = "[Bb].p"